MIROC-DOC/model_description/md_en/p-solv.md

-$\Delta s$, calculated by the Surface Energy Balance, It is the amount of energy used for the phase change of water.
+$\Delta s$, which is calculated by $\Delta s$, is the surface energy balance and is the energy used for the water phase change.

 ### implicit Treatment of Time Steps in Time Differences

-Although the implicit method is used for the time difference of the vertical diffusion term, In general, the diffusion coefficients are nonlinear, and we explicitly evaluate these coefficients This can cause problems of numerical instability.
-To improve stability, Kalnay and Kanamitsu (19?) following the I'm working on how to handle the time steps.
+Although the implicit method is used for the time difference of the vertical diffusion term, the diffusion coefficients are generally nonlinear, and the explicit evaluation of these coefficients may lead to numerical instability problems.
+In order to improve the stability, we follow Kalnay and Kanamitsu (19?) in treating the time step as in Kalnay and Kanamitsu (19?).
+In order to improve the stability, we follow Kalnay and Kanamitsu (19?) in treating the time step.

 For simplicity, we will take the following ordinary differential equations as an example.